 At a conventional plant, most operations are performed manually by workers.

 About the Article

-Companies began adopting the new format around the late 1990s and early 2000s, and after 2010 their number started growing faster.
-Initially, digital transformation was mainly embraced by banks and large retailers.
-Today, going digital is a reality for a wide range of businesses, from travel agencies to artisanal bakeries.
+Companies began adopting this new format around the late 1990s and early 2000s, and after 2010 their number started growing faster.
+At first, digital transformation was mainly embraced by banks and large retailers.
+Today, going digital is a reality for all kinds of companies, from travel agencies to artisan bakeries.

+At a conventional plant, most operations are performed manually by workers.